 Alpha ethyl α-D-glucoside aka α-EG is a natural compound and byproduct formed during the sake fermentation process that may benefit the skin.
 It is said to improve the skin’s natural glow and elasticity since it encourages the production of collagen, a protein that gives your skin a plump, youthful look but dwindles overtime as we get older.
 Alpha ethyl α-D-glucoside may also play a role in preventing water loss from the skin, helping it retain moisture and protecting it from becoming dry, rough, or irritated.

-The skincare benefits of sake are pretty incredible, with the rice wine bringing something to the table for everyone, no matter skin type or concern.
+The skincare benefits of sake are pretty incredible, with rice wine products bringing something to the table for everyone, no matter skin type or concern.
 So slather it on, raise a glass, and kanpai to your skin’s happiest hour!